Help Make Victoria a More Welcoming City

 • Bring Back Safe Victoria

-by ConcernedVictorian2021, almost 3 years ago
+by ConcernedVictorian2021, over 3 years ago

 I moved to Victoria 16 years ago, and my three children were born here.
 My family used to enjoy walking through Beacon Hill park, visiting the petting zoo, shopping downtown, eating at downtown restaurants.
 We found Victoria to be a welcoming place 16 years ago.
 Unfortunately, city council's decision to allow entrenched 24/7 camping in public parks has increased the level of violent crime in the city.
 In just the past few weeks, a man was arrested for pulling a knife on two women in Bastion Square on a Monday afternoon, a father was threatened in front of his family...
 Continue reading